 Based on a true story, shot in THE REAL EXORCIST HOUSE, a young woman returns to her old family home, the site of an infamous exorcism and discovers the devil never left.
 This film was shot...
 See full summary »

 Amy Holland Pennell,

-An urban legend becomes a night to remember.
-Father Genova visits the lands of Red Clay for his demon master.
-A group of friends and family make a trip to Red Clay to celebrate the land,...
+An urban legend turns into a night to remember.
+Father Genova haunts the lands of Red Clay for his demon master.
+A group of friends and family make a trip to Red Clay to party in the lands,...
 See full summary »

 Was this review helpful to you?